 A bachelor's in kinesiology (sometimes called an exercise science program) typically takes 3-4 years to complete.
 Degree programs are available in person or online.

-Read on to learn more about these degrees and why kinesiology graduates are in high demand today.
+Learn more about online kinesiology programs and why graduates are in high demand.

-What Can I Expect From an Online Bachelor's in Kinesiology Program?
+What Can I Expect From a Kinesiology Program?

 - Applied exercise science